Nebalus/Mandelbrot-Fractal/README.md

 # Mandelbrot-Fractal

-This project provides a user interface to explore the wonders of the Mandelbrot-set fractal.
+This project provides a multithreaded user interface to explore the wonders of the Mandelbrot-set fractal.

 ## Requirements
  - Java Runtime Enviroment **8** (A higher version also works)